top of page

 If frequency drops to 59.4 Hz, the first level of underfrequency load shedding occurs.
 At this frequency, all motors, generators, and transformers continue to operate normally.
 However, at this point there is concern that the amount of energy consumed is greater than the amount of energy produced, and so the next event will lead to system collapse.

 Generally, 10% of system load is shed when frequency drops to 59.4 Hz.
 An additional 10% is shed when frequency drops to 58.8 Hz and 58.2 Hz.
 Even at 57 Hz, all motors, generators, and transformers continue to operate normally.
-In the present practice, underfrequency load shedding is an inconvenience to residences and a financial impact to businesses and factories in the load shed area.
+In the present practice, underfrequency load shedding inconveniences residences, and negatively impacts the profitability of businesses and factories in the load shed area.

 However, if frequency drops below 57 Hz, the turbines that spin the electromagnets used to produce electric energy can be damaged by turbine blade resonance.
 Therefore, turbine generators are tripped offline when frequency drops to 57 Hz and the electric system collapses.